TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/AddingDocumentation/Index.rst

    If you want to save yourself some time you can use the rst Helper at https://forger.typo3.org/utility/rst

+This is strongly recommended because the tool will generate correctly formatted files.
+You can always add more to the .rst file directly later.

 Select the type of rst snippet you want to create, enter your issue number and click the search button.
+Select appropriate tags.

 When you are done, copy the generated text and create a file with the same name as suggested in the generator.